cmancrypto/KleoDelegationAnalysis/README.md

 delegationsOnOtherChains.py - checks delegators on Juno against possible delegations on prospective chains (Akash configured)

-to do:
-Use BECH32 derivation for addresses across chains to determine prospective sets
+to do: re-write scripts after proving they work to be more general